MinishLab/model2vec/README.md

 If you are interested in fast small models, also consider looking at these techniques:
 * [BPEmb](https://bpemb.h-its.org/): GLoVE embeddings trained on BPE-encoded Wikipedias.
 Huge inspiration to this project, multilingual, very fast.
 If you don't find a sentence transformer in the language you need, check this out.
 * [fast-sentence-transformers](https://github.com/davidberenstein1957/fast-sentence-transformers): distillation using Model2Vec comes at a cost.
 If that cost is too steep for you, and you have access to a GPU, this package is for you.
 It automates the quantization and optimization of sentence transformers without loss of performance.
 * [wordllama](https://github.com/dleemiller/WordLlama): Uses the _input_ embeddings of a LLama2 model and then performs contrastive learning on these embeddings.
-As we show above, we think this is a bit overfit on MTEB, as the model is trained on MTEB datasets, and only evaluated on MTEB.
-It provides an interesting point of comparison to Model2Vec, and, fun fact, was invented at the same time.
+We think this is a bit overfit on MTEB, as the model is trained on MTEB datasets, and only evaluated on MTEB.
+Fun fact: this was invented at the same time as Model2Vec.

 If you find other related work, please let us know.